Morel mushrooms are wonderful, delicious wild edibles that are fun to forage in the Spring – if you know where to look!

 They’re also fairly simple to find (they follow basic rules) and they’re extremely versatile in the kitchen.

-In fact, they are so prized by professional and home chefs alike, they sell for $20/pound in the grocery store, and I’ve even seen locals on Facebook offer $50 per pound!
+In fact, they are so prized by professional and home chefs alike, mushroom hunters sell them for $20/pound in the grocery store, and I’ve even seen locals on Facebook offer $50 per pound!

 If you find some, make a note of the trees around the morels – chances are you’ll find more morels under similar trees in the same forest.

-Look for humid places.
-Morels love moisture, but do best in well drained soils.
-A low, humid hill with well-drained soil is key.
-A week of 50 degree nights and a bought of rain are an excellent combination for morel-hunting.
+A week of 50 degree nights that brings up the ground temperature and a bought of warm spring rain are an excellent combination for morel-hunting.